plentymarkets/docs-raw/plentyInterface/Account.md

 ## Contracts<a name="account_ordersummary_contracts"></a>
 ### OrderSummaryRepositoryContract<a name="account_contracts_ordersummaryrepositorycontract"></a>

-The contract for the order summary repository
+The OrderSummaryRepositoryContract is the interface for the order summary repository.
+This interface allows to list, get, update, create and delete order summaries.

 #### Namespace